Active adventures in Antarctica

 Personal equipment you need for the tour

 Layering in clothing is the most important thing in Arctic expeditions.
-It is better to wear several light items of clothing than one very warm one.
-This will help you optimally adapt to temperature changes: it is always easier to remove a layer of clothing if you feel hot, or put on something else if it gets cool.
+It is better to wear several light garments than one very warm one.
+This will help you optimally adapt to temperature changes: it is always easier to take off a layer of clothing if you feel hot, or put on something else if it gets chilly.

-Choose thermal underwear made of merino wool or polypropylene, depending on the temperature of the region and the planned level of activity.
+Choose thermal underwear made of merino wool or polypropylene, depending on the temperature of the region and the planned activity level.

 2) The middle layer